Xposed-Modules-Repo/eu.faircode.xlua/README.md

 -------------

 XPrivacyLua is supported on Android 6.0 Marshmallow and later.
-For Android 4.0.3 KitKat to Android 5.1.1 Lollipop you can use [XPrivacy](https://github.com/M66B/XPrivacy/blob/master/README.md).
+For Android 4.0.3 KitKat to Android 5.1.1 Lollipop you can use [XPrivacy](https://github.com/M66B/XPrivacy/blob/master/README.md) (unsupported though).

-XPrivacyLua was tested with the original Xposed framework only.
+XPrivacyLua is supported for smartphones and tablets only.
+XPrivacyLua is not supported on emulators.

 Hooking *com.google.android.gms.location.ActivityRecognitionResult.extractResult* (restriction *Determine activity*) is known to fail with *script:25 vm error: java.lang.ClassNotFoundException: com.google.android.gms.location.DetectedActivity*